-The FY 2012 request includes \$360,000 for projected communications support costs to support its current statutory activities.
-Funds in this account will be used for telephone (local, long distance, and cellular) services, Internet access charges, postage and overnight delivery costs, and special messenger services, including \$130,000 to implement MTIPS and other cyber security initiatives (see page 11).
+The budget request includes \$245,000 for projected communications support costs.
+Funds in this account will be used for telephone (local, long distance, and cellular) services, Internet access charges, postage and overnight delivery costs, and special messenger services.
 Contracts for emergency communications services for the Board Headquarters, site representatives, and the Board's alternate Continuity of Operations Facility (COOP) are also included in this account.
+This amount is \$115,000 less than the amount requested in the FY 2013 President's Budget's budget which included \$130,000 estimated for implementation of Managed Trusted Internet Protocol Services (MTIPS).
+The Board successfully implemented MTIPS during FY 2011 at a net cost increase of approximately \$18,000 per year.